bianjieai/tibc/apps/tics-030-non-fungible-token-transfer/README.md

 ## Synopsis

-This standard document specifies packet data structure, state machine handling logic, and encoding details for the transfer of NFT over a TIBC channel between two modules on separate chains.
+This standard document specifies packet data structure, state machine handling logic, and encoding details for the transfer of NFT over a TIBC port between two modules on separate chains.

 ## Motivation